Pacific Harbour, Fiji: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types I. Check that you pick the right kind.
-Many adapters that you can buy are just plugs and require your electronics to change the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most places.
+A plug adapter that supports outlet types I. Ensure that you choose the right type.
+Many adapters available online are simply plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most places.

 What to wear/what to pack: